akashadhikari/100-days-of-django-archived/logs.md

 - SMS System design architecture

 **Thoughts** : No hands-on code.
 Only the surfacial study of SMS system was done.
 Meanwhile, this overall event can come to a halt because of work issues.
 But, I will try my best to let it not happen.

+## Day 12: July 21, 2018

+**Today I learned** :
+- Various Queryset
+- Django + JS Chart basics

+**Thoughts** : Some queryset performance was monitored.
+On the other hand, some study were in JS Chart Frameworks such as HighCharts, d3js, etc.